To bootstrap your own Asset Link, a template using the well-known cookiecutter is available in this repository.

 Handler Implementation and Interfaces

-To implement your own discovery logic, open the handler/handler.go file.
-This Go module contains the core implementations for Asset Link functionality, including device discovery and configuration handling.
-You can customize functions such as Discover, GetSupportedOptions, and GetSupportedFilters to fit your specific requirements for actual device discovery and to retrieve information about the discovery parameters that are supported by the specific Asset Link.
+You can customize functions such as Discover, GetIdentifiers, GetSupportedOptions and GetSupportedFilters to fit your specific requirements for actual device discovery and to retrieve information about the discovery parameters that are supported by the specific Asset Link.

-Or, for even faster results, use GoReleaser, which generates binaries for Linux/Windows and various architectures, as well as a Debian package.
+Once you have implemented your handler logic, you can package and distribute it using GoReleaser.
+For even faster results, use GoReleaser, which generates binaries for Linux/Windows and various architectures, as well as a Debian package.
 This package contains the binary, including a systemd service, that starts the driver immediately after the name.
 The name of the systemd service is the same as that of the Asset Link.

 $ goreleaser release --snapshot --clean